Executive Course | A.Y 2025-2026

 • Shared Administration Tools

-• Areas of application and methods of operation of Shared Administration
+• Areas of application and operational modalities of shared administration

-• Application criticalities and innovative solutions for the management of shared administration
+• Implementation challenges and innovative solutions for the management of shared administration

 SKILLS: